PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-rc1-release.md

 And if everything is working well, feel free to comment on this article to tell us, and share your thoughts on social networks, we also need this kind of feedback! ;-)

+## Upgrade from 1.7.8 and 8.0 to 8.1

+The upgrade path to PrestaShop 8.1.0 is not available yet.
+We are prioritizing the development of the autoupgrade module which will let you upgrade your shops from versions 8.0.x and 1.7.8.x to the upcoming 8.1.0 version.
+We set a one-month goal to complete this module before the 8.1.0 final release on June 26th, 2023.
+However, regardless of the module's completion status, the 8.1.0 release will proceed.

 ## Notable changes since the beta release

 - [Code related to the old product page has been deprecated and will be removed in PrestaShop 9.0](https://github.com/PrestaShop/PrestaShop/pull/32194)